srknzl/srknzl/README.md

-Hi there👋 I am a software developer in Turkey.
+Hi there👋 I am a software engineer living in Turkey.
 You can also find me on my:

 * Twitter: https://twitter.com/srkn_zl